gr4xity/mein-gott/README.md

 Azimuthal maps project views of planets from a perspective in space, "ray-tracing" to render 2D images of 3D spheres.

-Two view from opposite poles can show an entire planet on-screen--in a strategy-based video game for example.
+Two views from opposite poles can show an entire planet on-screen--in a strategy-based video game for example.
 This app began as a prototype by Chaoskampf Studios in 2019, using a Lambert azimuthal equal-area projection.

 In 2021, Gott, Goldberg, and Vanderbei [published a new method](https://arxiv.org/ftp/arxiv/papers/2102/2102.08176.pdf) minimizing spatial distortion.
 This **Double-Sided Gott Equidistant Azimuthal projection** "is the most accurate flat map of Earth yet"!
 And the authors featured a similar two-hemisphere presentation--though focused on pedagogical use, especially paper maps.